 The 2014 English curriculum is followed with a focus on the use of Quality first texts.
-Quality first texts.
-Big Reading is also used to assist the teaching of reading comprehension skills.
+Quality first texts and Big Reading is also used to assist the teaching of reading comprehension skills.

 The 2014 Maths curriculum is followed.
 This is supplemented by Big Maths which focuses on learning, recalling and applying number facts.

 Units of work are taught each half term focusing on enquiry based skills, investigations and application of understanding.